Irrelon/ForerunnerDB/readme.md

 You can also specify the key to check uniqueness against as an object path such as 'moo.foo'.

+## Get Data Item By Reference
+JavaScript objects are passed around as references to the same object.
+By default when you query ForerunnerDB it will "decouple" the results from the internal objects stored in the collection.
+If you would prefer to get the reference instead of decoupled object you can specify this in the query options like so:

+	var result = db.collection('item').find({}, {
+		decouple: false
+	});

+If you do not specify a decouple option, ForerunnerDB will default to true and return decoupled objects.

+Keep in mind that if you switch off decoupling for a query and then modify any object returned, it will also modify the internal object held in ForerunnerDB, which could result in incorrect index data as well as other anomalies.

 ## Primary Keys
 If your data uses different primary key fields from the default "_id" then you need to tell the collection.
 Simply call the primaryKey() method with the name of the field your primary key is stored in: